 Rachel works with various organizations across China, Japan, South Korea, and the U.S. to mentor students and young professionals on leadership, liberal arts education, international perspectives, and global careers.
-As the youngest advisor recruited by the South Korean government for the K-Move project supporting Koreans achieve overseas employment, Rachel was commemorated by the Human Resources Development Service of Korea for her service as an Excellent Mentor in 2017.
+As the youngest advisor recruited by the South Korean government for the K-Move project supporting Koreans achieve overseas employment, Rachel was commemorated by the Human Resources Development Service of Korea for her service as Best Mentor of the Year in 2017.

 Featured by the Overseas Singaporean Unit in the Prime Minister's Office as part of the Singapore government's efforts to engage its citizens overseas (under the Ministry of Culture, Community, and Youth).
 (07 Mar 2018) "Giving Back Through Mentorship."
 [PDF]